 Screw classifier features and working principle

-The screw classifier also named spiral classifier is important grading equipment in the ore dressing industry.
+The screw classifier or called spiral classifier is important grading equipment in ore dressing industry.
 It is often used in ball mills in the concentrator.
 The main function is to sort out the materials with the required particle size.
 The structure is mainly composed of a semi-circular water tank, a hollow shaft, a spiral blade, a wear-resistant lining and the like.

 The screw classifier is divided into submerged and high weir type according to the structure.

 The overflow weir position of the high weir classifier is higher than the center of the bearing at the lower end of the screw shaft but lower than the upper edge of the spiral of the overflow end.
 It has a certain settlement area, suitable for coarse particle classification, and can obtain overflow particle size larger than 100 mesh.

 The entire spiral of the overflow end of the sunken classifier is submerged under the liquid level in the settling zone.
 The settling zone has a large area and depth.
 It is suitable for fine particle classification and can obtain an overflow particle size of less than 100 mesh.

 high weir type screw classifier

 The classifier is mainly composed of a transmission device, a spiral body, a trough body, a lifting mechanism, a lower bearing (bearing bush) and a discharge valve.